 THE DAILY SACRIFICE

-The final message begins by emphasizing “the everlasting gospel” because the context is an international final effort by Satan, the “dragon”, to impose his religious system on the world through the Beast from the Sea, supported by the Beast from the Earth.
+The final message begins by emphasizing “the everlasting gospel” because the context is an international final effort by Satan, the “dragon,” to impose his religious system on the world through the beast from the sea whose "deadly wound was healed," supported by the beast from the earth.
 These are the final manifestations of the system that ruled the world for 1260 years during the Middle Ages (see 12:12-17).
-The persecution of the saints was a prominent feature of this rule, and in chapter 13 we saw that there was also a fierce attack on God’s Law and on the Everlasting Covenant.
-But the most subtle and dangerous of the dragon’s attacks is on the Everlasting Gospel.
+The persecution of the saints was a prominent feature of this rule, and in chapter 13 we saw that there was also a fierce attack on God’s law and on the everlasting covenant.
+But the most subtle and dangerous of the dragon’s attacks is on the everlasting gospel.

 The daily sacrifice of the lambs symbolized the once-for-all sacrifice of Christ on the Cross.
 (1 Peter 1:18,19).
 This was “taken away” by the mass, in which the priest supposedly “creates” the body and blood of Christ in a “renewed sacrifice” and gives it to the worshipers to eat for their salvation.

 The continual presence of the bread represented Jesus as He is found in the Word of God that His people are to continually feed upon.
 But God’s Word was superseded by the “holy tradition” and writings of the “fathers”.

 The ever-burning lamps represented the Holy Spirit working in every born-again believer, giving him gifts to bless the church.
 But the gifts of the Spirit became the propriety of the professional clergy, and set liturgies were introduced, which ruled out the moving of the Spirit and the active participation of the worshipers.

 The daily offering of incense represented Christ’s mediation, mingling His prayers with ours and interceding for us.
 But this was obscured by the mediation of the priests, the saints and the Virgin Mary.